marioroy/cachymod/README.md

 ## Building and Installation

-Copy a `linux-cachymod-6.12/13` folder to a work area with ample storage space, and change directory.
+Copy a `linux-cachymod-6.12/13/14` folder to a work area and change directory.
 Optionally, adjust the build options in `build.sh`.
 Select `_preempt=rt` for the realtime kernel.

 ```bash